zkotti/cosmos-tour/guide.md

 **Description**

-A comet is an icy, small Solar System body that, when passing close to the Sun, warms and starts to release gases, a process that is called outgassing.
-This produces a visible atmosphere and sometimes also a tail.
-These phenomena are due to the effects of solar radiation and the solar wind acting upon the nucleus of the comet.
+"A comet is an icy, small Solar System body that, when passing close to the Sun, warms and starts to release gases, a process that is called outgassing."
+This produces a visible atmosphere and a tail.
+These phenomena happens due to the effects of solar radiation and the solar wind acting upon the nucleus of the comet.
 Comet nuclei range from a few hundred meters to tens of kilometers across and are composed of loose collections of ice, dust, and small rocky particles.
-The coma may be up to 15 times Earth's diameter, while the tail may stretch beyond one astronomical unit.
+The coma can be up to 15 times Earth's diameter, while the tail may stretch beyond one astronomical unit.
+An astronomical unit is the distance from Earth to Sun or aprox.
+150 million kilometeres.
 If sufficiently bright, a comet may be seen from Earth without the aid of a telescope and may subtend an arc of 30° (60 Moons) across the sky.
-Comets have been observed and recorded since ancient times by many cultures and religions.
+From the ancient times people have been observed and record Comets.

 Source [wiki](https://en.wikipedia.org/wiki/Comet)